kazad123/Project_Egg_Tarts_Website/docs/final.md

 We decided to use NEAT as our method since we had to use a reinforcement learning algorithm.
 We though NEAT was the best given our problem of agent comabt, and using an evolutionary algorithm would help the agent learn the best set of moves.
 By using a fitness function using NEAT, we can give a quantitative number to each set of solutions per each genome of the agent.
 The genome with the best result per agent gives us the best set of actions for that agent to do.
 With each agent's goal to win by knocking their opponent off the stage.

 ## Approaches
 After we set up NEAT, created the functions, and set up the stage, we then used an initial version of a possible fitness function.

-This was the initial fitness function:
+This was the initial fitness function: ```hello world test```

 and here is a gif of that result: